Whyzanet/WhyzaGC/README.md

 I am powering the Feather Huzzah through the USB pin ( 3rd from top left to right ) from a Raspberry Pi 4 5V pin on the Pi GPIO header ( as well as a ground connection between the two ).
 Current is usually around 110 mA, though will peak around 300 mA when charging the Li battery.

-I am powering the MightyOhm Geiger via the 3V3 and the GND pins on the HUZZAH connecting to the J6 pulse header connections on the MightyOhm.
+I am powering the MightyOhm Geiger via the 3V3 and the GND pins on the HUZZAH connecting to solder points for the battery leads on the MightyOhm.

 ### Feather Huzzah ESP8266